Thank you for reading our post, please rate this article at the end.

 - Deep fry the fish until done.

-If you’ve ever encountered ladyfish, then you’ve probably wondered whether it’s edible and how it’ll taste.
+If you’ve ever encountered ladyfish, you’ve probably wondered whether it’s edible and how it tastes.

 Well, we’ve already answered these questions.
-Not only that, but we’ve had a look at a couple of recipes that you could prepare and cook ladyfish with.
+Not only that, but we’ve looked at a couple of recipes you could prepare and cook ladyfish with.

 Then comes another question – should you give ladyfish a try?
 Is this fish even worth it?

-We can’t really say that it’s a must-have fish or the tastiest fish that has ever existed out there.
-Claiming that you just have to give it a try would probably be an overstatement.
-If there are plenty of other fish in your area, then ladyfish may not be the most delicious among them.
+We can’t say that it’s a must-have or the tastiest fish that has ever existed.
+Claiming that you have to try it would probably be an overstatement.
+Ladyfish may not be the most delicious if plenty of other fish are in your area.

-With that said, we think that you should give ladyfish at least a try.
+With that said, we think you should try ladyfish at least.

-If you like when your food is crumblier, then we still suggest that you at least give ladyfish a try.
-How to cook ladyfish is up to you, but if you like meat that has texture, then you may want to use some of the techniques we’ve talked about above.
+If you like your food crumblier, we suggest that you at least try ladyfish.
+How to cook ladyfish is up to you, but if you like meat with texture, you may want to use some of the techniques we’ve discussed above.

-Aside from that, if you just so happen to be in an area where there are plenty of ladyfish and not too many other fish, then know that you could make a delicious dish with it.
-It may take more effort than with other fish types, and you might not be getting as much meat as you have hoped for, but ladyfish can serve as a decent base for other meals.
+Aside from that, if you happen to be in an area with plenty of ladyfish and not too many other fish, then know that you could make a delicious dish with it.
+It may take more effort than other fish types, and you might not get as much meat as you had hoped, but ladyfish can serve as a decent base for different meals.

 Ladyfish isn’t the pinnacle of fish, but it’s worth a try.
-And who knows, maybe it becomes the one fish dish that you just can’t live without!
+And who knows, maybe it becomes the one fish dish you can’t live without!